Kudryavets/funda_assessment/QUESTIONS_README.md

    based on the data.

 Side note: the project can be used to re-define the responsibilities between different services in the setup of Blockbuster.com.
-It can allow for easier migration to the new app, and improve the performance metrics and speed of development on the old app.
+It can allow for easier migration to the new app, improving performance metrics and speed of development of the old app.

 ## Question 2.
 The "Western" genre exploration
-There is an assumption that the "Western" genre is not doing very well.
+There is an assumption that "Western" genre is not doing very well.
 The question suggests that it might be demand or supply issue.
-The author likes to phrase the question differently: How the "Western" genre is not doing on our platform compared to the rest of the industry?
-This way of posting the question keeps the solution space open but also focuses us on business part of it: can we make more money on this genre or probably not?
+The author likes to phrase the question openly: How the "Western" genre is doing on our platform?
+This way of posing the question keeps the solution space open but also focuses us on business part of it: can we make more money on this genre or probably not?

 The author suggests to use scientific method and check several hypotheses:
 1. There is a difference in the engagement of people watching westerns.